 No person shall leave any vessel or other property in a place where it may create a navigation hazard or nuisance where it may interfere with the normal use of the waters by other persons.

-No person shall set a vessel adrift or interfere with her moorings or fastening.
+No person shall set a vessel adrift or interfere with a mooring or fastening.

 Moorings